Death of Luo Changqing: Investigation

-On 17 June 2020, the police released the photographs of 14 other suspects wanted in connection with Luo's death.
+On 17 June 2020, the police released photographs of 14 other suspects wanted in connection with Luo's death.
 Senior Inspector Wong Yiu-ming of the New Territories North Regional Crime Unit stated that "We have reasons to believe the 14 suspects are involved in the case," but did not give further details about the suspects or their roles, citing the ongoing legal proceedings.